Want to find a board game that is educational and won’t bore you to tears? Here are the best board games for 4-year olds.

 Your child will develop fine motor skills by placing the acorns in the stumps and you can also use the optional Squirrel Squeezer to place the acorns in the log.

-This is my favorite preschool board game.
+This is my favorite board game for 4-year olds.
 It’s so simple and I love the cheerful design.